-World War II began on September 1, 1939 when Nazi Germany invaded Poland.
-The Allies (Great Britain, the Soviet Union, and the United States) fought the Axis coalition (Germany, Italy, and Japan).
+World War II was a global conflict that began on September 1, 1939 when Nazi Germany invaded Poland.
+The Allies (Great Britain, the Soviet Union, and the United States) fought against the Axis coalition (Germany, Italy, and Japan).

 In June 1941, Germany invaded the Soviet Union, opening the Eastern Front in Europe.
 The U.S entered the war after Japan's surprise attack on Pearl Harbor on December 7, 1941.
 Germany surrendered in May 1945, and Japan surrendered in September 1945 after atomic bombs were dropped on Hiroshima and Nagasaki.